chimney regulations and laws in colorado

 Chimney Laws Exist Yes

-Construction Rules Follows 2009 IBC/IRC codes for design and construction standards.
+Construction Rules Follows the 2009 IBC/IRC codes for design and construction standards.

 Maintenance Annual inspections are recommended to minimize fire hazards.

-Inspection Regular checks are required to ensure safety standards are met.
+Inspection Regular checks are required to ensure compliance with safety standards.

 Permit Requirements Required for all construction, repair, and cleaning work.